lintangpratama/mit_frontend_lintang/README.md

 How to run the project:
 - Clone the github repo
+- Change the directory using "cd mit_frontend_lintang"
-- run "npm run install" or whatever package manager you use
+- Run "npm run install" or whatever package manager you use
-- then run "npm run dev"
+- Then run "npm run dev"
+- Vite Project can be open in http://localhost:5173/

 User login credentials
 - username: "mor_2314"